FreshRealm/coding-standards/project-organization.md

 This principle encourages us to keep things simple and reduce over-optimization and early complexity.

 Folder and file names should use the “dash” style for replacing spaces.
 For example, a feature known as “Sales Orders” would be in a `sales-order` folder, the Sales Order controller would be in a file named `sales-order.controller.js`.

+Place code in the appropriate type of module for the type of work being done - controllers deal with transport, services deal with business logic, HTML deals with visualization.
+[General Guidelines](general-guidelines.md) covers this in more detail.